Azure/Azure-Landing-Zones/docs/content/terraform/howtos/customLibrary.md

 ## Replacing existing library assets

 Everything in the combined library must be uniquely named.
-If you want to replace something in the existing library with your own version, you can do so by creating a file with the same name in your custom library and setting the following provider configuration:
+If you want to replace something in the existing library with your own version, you can do so by creating an asset with the same name in your custom library and setting the following provider configuration:

 ```terraform
 provider "alz" {